Causal Message Passing for Experiments with Unknown and General Network Interference: Numerical Illustrations

-In Eq.~\eqref{eq:linear-in-mean}, the matrix $\adjM$ defines the adjacency matrix of an undirected graph.
-Following the method proposed by \cite{leung2022causal}, we generate the graph with adjacency matrix $\adjM$ using random geometric graph models.
-Specifically, we create a graph with vertex set $[N]$, such that for each pair of distinct units $i$ and $j$ in $[N]$, we define $\adjMe_{ij} = \1_{\|\Vec{V}_i-\Vec{V}_j\|\leq r_N}$, where for each unit $n$ in $[N]$, $\Vec{V}_n=[V_{n}^1,V_{n}^2]^\top\in \R^2$ is determined by independently sampling each coordinate from the uniform distribution over the interval $[0,1]$, and $r_N = \sqrt{\kappa(\pi N)^{-1}}$.
-Additionally, $\eps_n = V_{n}^1 - 0.5 + \Nc(0,1)$, with $(\alpha,\beta,\delta,\gamma,\kappa) = (-1,0.8,1,1,8)$ as parameters.
-Here, $\alpha$ signifies the baseline effect, $\beta$ indicates the autocorrelation and unit peer effect, $\delta$ reflects the treatment spillover effect, and $\gamma$ corresponds to the direct effect, as shown in Figure~\ref{fig:TEs}.
-Importantly, this model implies an average connectivity where each individual is linked to 8 other units, observing that $\adjMe_{nn}=0$ for all $n\in[N]$, which implies a moderate level of interference.
-Moreover, as \cite{leung2022causal} notes, the noise term in \eqref{eq:linear-in-mean} generates unobserved homophily, as units with closer $V_{n}^1$ values have similar outcomes.
+In this setting, proposed by \cite{leung2022causal}, we generate the graph with adjacency matrix $\adjM$ using random geometric graph models.
+Specifically, we create a graph with vertex set $[N]$, such that for each pair of distinct units $i$ and $j$ in $[N]$, we define $\adjMe^{ij} = \1_{\|\Vec{V}_i-\Vec{V}_j\|\leq r_N}$, where for each unit $n$ in $[N]$, $\Vec{V}_n=[V_{n}^1,V_{n}^2]^\top\in \R^2$ is determined by independently sampling each coordinate from the uniform distribution over the interval $[0,1]$, and $r_N = \sqrt{8(\pi N)^{-1}}$.
+Importantly, this model implies an average connectivity where each individual is linked to 8 other units, which implies a moderate level of interference.
+Moreover, we let $\eps_n = V_{n}^1 - 0.5 + \Nc(0,1)$ in \eqref{eq:linear-in-mean}; consequently, as \cite{leung2022causal} notes, the noise term generates unobserved homophily, and units with closer $V_{n}^1$ values have similar outcomes.

-To deliver the treatments, we have employed a staggered roll-out design, which involves incrementally spreading the treatments over two stages.
-The probabilities of receiving treatment in the two stages are set as $(\pi_1, \pi_2) = (0.2, 0.5)$.
-Under this design, each unit that receives treatment in the first stage remains under treatment in the second stage as well.
-This assumption takes into account practical constraints that might prevent units from switching between control and treatment groups.
-In certain scenarios, once units undergo treatment, they may be unable to revert to the control group due to the presence of permanent effects or the irreversibility of the treatment, as discussed by \cite{xiong2019optimal}.
-For example, in the context of a contagious disease, the new treatment can induce long-lasting effects on the treated individuals, making it impractical or ethically challenging to reverse the treatment once it has been applied.